-Philadelphia initially entered computer systems via links that were clicked in spear phishing emails sent to individuals at hospitals.
+Philadelphia ransomware initially entered computer systems via links that were clicked in spear phishing emails sent to individuals at hospitals.

 Healthcare, distributed across many offices and departments, busy, with complex systems, and with many urgent demands, has a lot of exposure to phishing and spear phishing attacks.
 Hospitals have also been lagging in cybersecurity training, no surprise given the amount of other information their employees handle daily.

-However, it's not just hospitals who skimp on proper cybersecurity - businesses in various industries, big or small, fail to make cybersecurity best practices a priority.
+However, it's not just hospitals who skimp on proper cybersecurity solutions - businesses in various industries, big or small, fail to make cybersecurity best practices a priority.
 SMBs are often a target because they can lack the bandwidth and resources to focus on their ransomware protocol.

 Businesses need to change their practices

-Philadelphia is straightforward to recover from, so attackers may not realize the profits they anticipated.
+Philadelphia ransomware is straightforward to recover from, so attackers may not realize the profits they anticipated.
 But new variants will inevitably appear.